Jeffrey J. Duquette

 Peter has been the publisher of the region's business news source, the Worcester Business Journal since 1990.
 The company also owns the Hartford Business Journal and Mainebiz, the statewide source for business news in Maine.
 A long time WICN Board member, Peter also serves on several other local boards including the Better Business Bureau, the Research Bureau and the Perkins School in Lancaster MA.
 He is a graduate of Holy Cross College.

-Secretary, WICN Board of Directors
+Clerk, WICN Board of Directors

 President and CEO, Stoney Industries, Inc.